Toys that allow children to CREATE

 Time to look a little more closely at the “C” in my “CAP” acronym for best toy categories.
 If you missed the first part of my “best toy” series, here is the full TOY LIST.
 When thinking about creating things, let’s remember that we’re mostly talking about children under 3 years of age so their “creations” aren’t perfect, don’t follow rules, may be messy, and usually require interpretation for outside observers!

 NOTE: For many items in this list, I’ve already written a full play post (links provided) which gives more detail about how to play and sounds/words to practice.
-Clicking on the pictures will take you to Amazon should you want to see a product description, price, or to purchase.
-Disclosure: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
+Clicking on the pictures will take you to Amazon (Disclosure: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.)

 The toys in this category include (but are definitely not limited to):